Wonderman (Right Said Fred song)

-The single version of Wonderman is a pop song about Sonic the Hedgehog by English band Right Said Fred.
+"Wonderman" is a pop song by English band Right Said Fred.
 It was released in March 1994 by EMI as the third and final single from their second studio album, Sex and Travel (1993).

+Release

 The single differs significantly from the album version, having been re-worked for use by Sega Europe to promote the release of Sonic the Hedgehog 3.
 Its lyrics and accompanying music video contain numerous explicit references to the video game, ending with a woman commenting, "He's just a flippin' hedgehog, okay?"
 Actor Steven O'Donnell, at that time the advertising face of Sega Europe, also features prominently in the music video.

+Chart performance

-Wonderman made number 55 on the UK Singles Chart.
-It was featured on the compilation album Now 27, making it one of the lowest charting songs to appear on a Now album.
+Wonderman reached number 55 on the UK Singles Chart.

 Critical reception

 Alan Jones from Music Week gave the song two out of five, saying, "Looking to regain some of the ground they have lost recently, Right Said Fred have come up with a rather cheap-sounding and gimmicky song.
 This doesn't sound like the way back for the boys, although the much-publicised tie-in with Sonic 3 will generate some interest from games buyers."
 Pan-European magazine Music & Media wrote, "Muscled like a Roman gladiator, Richard Fairbrass always has the strongest punch line of 'em all.
 DJs who like to crack a joke should play this far funnier single."